solidjs-community/rollup-preset-solid/README.md

 Features out of the box:

-* Automatic TypeScript
+- Automatic TypeScript
-* Minimal - two lines config
+- Minimal - two lines config
-* No lock-in - you are in total control of the rollup config
+- No lock-in - you are in total control of the rollup config
-* Best practices for publishing solid libraries by compiling for `esm`, `cjs`, `jsx` and `tsc`
+- Best practices for publishing solid libraries by compiling for `esm`, `cjs`, `jsx`, `umd` and `tsc`
-* Automatically clean `dist` fodler on build
+- Automatically clean `dist` fodler on build

 ## Usage